The Secret Doctrine

-The Secret Doctrine, the Synthesis of Science, Religion and Philosophy, is a pseudo-scientific esoteric book originally published as two volumes in 1888 written by Helena Blavatsky.
+The Secret Doctrine, the Synthesis of Science, Religion and Philosophy, is a pseudoscientific esoteric book as two volumes in 1888 written by Helena Blavatsky.
 The first volume is named Cosmogenesis, the second Anthropogenesis.
 It was an influential example of the revival of interest in esoteric and occult ideas in the modern age, in particular because of its claim to reconcile ancient eastern wisdom with modern science.
-Proponents widely claim the literature contains clues as to how the nature of prayer was 'covered' and expunged from common wisdom, except for those with a keen-eye.
+Proponents widely claim the literature contains clues as to how the nature of prayer was 'covered' and expunged from common wisdom, except for those with a keen eye.

 The book has been criticized for promoting pseudoscientific concepts and for borrowing those from other systems.

 Volume one (Cosmogenesis)

 In Volume One, Blavatsky details her interpretation of the origin and evolution of the universe itself, in terms derived from the Hindu concept of cyclical development.
 The world and everything in it is said to alternate between periods of activity (manvantaras) and periods of passivity (pralayas).
 Each manvantara lasts many millions of years and consists of a number of Yugas, in accordance with Hindu cosmology.

 Blavatsky attempted to demonstrate that the discoveries of "materialist" science had been anticipated in the writings of ancient sages and that materialism would be proven wrong.